 Q. Where do you see patients with kidney stones?

-A. We offer clinic consultations and treatment for stone disease at our Barnes-Jewish Hospital and Barnes-Jewish West County Hospital locations.
-Please call (314) 362-8200 to schedule an appointment with one of our stone experts.
+A. We offer clinic consultations and treatment for stone disease at our Barnes-Jewish Hospital, Barnes-Jewish West County Hospital and Christian Hospital locations.
+Please call (314) 362-8200 to schedule an appointment at any of our locations with one of our stone experts.